Shape

 terraform_version_constraint

-The terragrunt terraform_version_constraint string overrides the default minimum supported version of terraform.
-Terragrunt only officially supports the latest version of terraform, however in some cases an old terraform is needed.
+The terragrunt terraform_version_constraint string overrides the default minimum supported version of OpenTofu/Terraform.
+Terragrunt usually only officially supports the latest version of OpenTofu/Terraform, however in some cases an old version of OpenTofu/Terraform is needed.

 Example: